ElizabethBrooks/NFCDSWorkshop_BioinformaticsDataAnalysis/_episodes/01-ProgrammingBasics.md

 > ## Discussion - Pseudocode
 >
-> With the person next to you, come up with a single sentence to describe pseudocode.
+> Attempt to describe what pseufocode is in a single sentence.
 >
 >> ## Solution
 >>